Moldova’s new PM vows to boost EU ties, bring justice

 “The heads of the mafia group that usurped power and terrorized the citizens of Moldova for years have left the country,” she said.
 “We want to assure you that … all of those responsible, including Plahotniuc, will be brought back to Moldova and held accountable for all the abuse they participated in.”

-Although they ceded power, the Democrats insisted on Friday that the new government is illegal and that a snap election should be held as the way out of the crisis.
+Although they ceded power, the Democrats still insisted on Friday that the new government is illegal and that a snap election should be held as the way out of the crisis.

 The U.S. State Department on Friday hailed the party’s decision to withdraw, urging restraint during a transition period and promising that Washington “remains committed” to supporting “a more prosperous and democratic future” for Moldova.